 Rolling Stone, January 2006: The Passion of Kanye West

 Rolling Stone tipped a thorny hat to Esquire’s portrayal of Ali with this 2006 cover.
 It isn’t known if the cover was meant to be a joke about the singer’s ego, but most people found it very funny.
-Religious fans of the magazine didn’t find it as hilarious, and the odd cover story that went with it in which the singer admits to a porn addiction just made the whole thing awkward.
+Religious fans of the magazine didn’t find it as hilarious, and the odd cover story that went with it in which the singer admits to an addiction just made the whole thing awkward.
 The tone of the cover feels current in light of the singer’s recent mike-grabbing moment at the 2009 VMA’s.

 Baby Talk, August 2006

 While this image seems benign to most people who have been involved with a baby in one fashion or another, the cover was decried as obscene.
 Even though moms made up the target demographic, a survey of 4000 of them turned up the fact that 25% had a negative response.
 One mother actually shredded the magazine so that her 13-year old son couldn’t see it.
-Not that he likely noticed; he was probably on the computer downloading porn watching tips from Kanye.
+Not that he likely noticed; he was probably on the computer downloading tips from Kanye.